 History matters and I am forever and unapologetically a history nerd.
 We made the trip to visit several important Civil Rights sites during our time in Alabama.
 As a transracial adoptive family we are always seeking to learn how to create a safe space in raising white and Black children in the same home.
 Allowing our kids to all question, feel safe, and not be exposed to trauma while learning about history is difficult.
 It requires much thought and prayer and lots of conversations; early and often.
 It also requires action- to make sure my children are listening to voices often excluded.
 Our time in Selma and Birmingham was about learning.
 And we are continuing to ask what John Lewis meant by “when we pray we move our feet.”

 See more about the specifics about what we did to intentionally learn more history over at Hawa Images.
 I linked resources there for Black History month as well!

-Beach Girl Coffee!
+Best local coffee shop in Foley, Alabama is Beach Girl Coffee!
 I went WAY too much.

 Abishai is a whole vibe.
 It was definitely not super warm beach weather but these kids did not care and sitting on a beach is good for the soul so we went often.

 It was a blessing to have Anni’s bestie visit us for a week during our time.
 This friendship is beautiful.

 Tell me about your family- what are you doing to thrive in remote life?